-Join noted research scientists, farmers, resource personnel and other experts virtually for a discussion on practices that support beneficial birds and manage pest birds.
+Join farmers, avian ecologists, researchers and conservationists virtually for a discussion on practices that support beneficial birds and manage pest birds.

 When: Friday, February 19th 11 am - 1:30 pm (Pacific Time)